 - SI Leaders

-- Are students who have successfully complete dhte course (in most cases) with assigned instructor
+- Are students who have successfully complete the course (in most cases) with assigned instructor

-- Foster cirtical thinking and strengthen study skills in order to improve individual performance and achievement
+- Foster critical thinking and strengthen study skills to improve individual performance and achievement

 - Become better facilitators and mentors